 This is being considered the first phase in a, uh, teen beautification project, if you will.
 Be sure to be on the on the lookout for other works and updates as the teens get inspired.

 Teens, we're breaking out the iPads and other devices for a special edition of Web2.Yo! this Monday (July 23rd).
 That means instead of previous classes where we've discovered new and awesome Web sites on laptops we'll be looking at some of the coolest apps around.
 This will be a great time to get some hands-on time with iPads, so don't miss out!
 See you at 3pm.

 Teens, this Monday's Web 2.Yo! will be a very special music edition.
 Come and learn about sites that will help you discover new music, learn more about the music you already love, and create music that others will love.
 And you don't even have to be musically inclined!

 The doors to the meeting room open at 3pm and space is limited.

 If you follow the Aldine Branch on Twitter, then you know that we participated again in last month's Houston Art Car Parade.
 As always, it was a blast.
 For the fourth year in a row the branch was there with an art book cart.
 To celebrate the achievement our teen volunteers created a little video for your enjoyment.

-If you're having trouble viewing this video, click here.
+If you are having trouble viewing this video then you can watch it here.